tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- [Paper Link](https://arxiv.org/pdf/1907.07165.pdf)
 	- propose to explain classifiers’ decisions by measuring the Causal Concept Effect (CACE).
 	- CACE is defined as the causal effect of a concept (such as the brightness or an object in the image) on the prediction.
 In order to generate counterfactuals, authors leverage a VAE-based architecture.
+	- **Paper:** Goyal, Yash, Uri Shalit, and Been Kim propose an approach
 * ***Liu, Shusen, et al. "Generative counterfactual introspection for explainable deep learning." arXiv preprint arXiv:1907.03077 (2019).***
 	- [Paper  Link](https://arxiv.org/pdf/1907.03077.pdf)
 	- propose a generative model to generate counterfactual explanations for explaining a model’s decisions.